mdn/webextensions-examples/session-state/README.md

 This extension adds a context menu item.
 When the user clicks the context menu item, the extension adds a border to the page.

 But the extension also uses `sessions.setTabValue` to store the fact that it has added a border to this page.
-If the user closes the page, then restores it, the extension will retrieve this fact using `sessions.getTabValue`, and use that to reapply the border.
+If the user closes the page, then it is restored , the extension retrieves this fact using `sessions.getTabValue`, and use that to reapply the border.

 Note: to restore a tab, press Control+Shift+T (or Command+Shift+T on a Mac).
 In Firefox you can also restore the tab from your "History->Recently Closed Tabs" menu.